How much does equity release cost?

 The money is yours to do with as you like.
 Depending on what you do with the money, there may be tax implications.

 For example, if you decide to give your family an advance on their inheritance, but die within seven years, Inheritance Tax may be payable.
 Any interest accrued by the money that you gain will also be taxable.

 Equity release may also affect your current and future eligibility for state benefits so make sure you ask all the necessary questions when you speak to a financial adviser.

 The actual rate you secure when taking out an equity release plan will depend on your individual circumstances, requirements and the product selected.
 It's important to speak to an independent advisor who can help you find the best interest rates for your situation.

-To give you an indication of how much different rates could affect the amount you owe, the tables below show how much you might owe over a period of five, ten and fifteen years with example compound interest rates of 4%, 5% and 6%.
+To give you an indication of how much different rates could affect the amount you owe, the tables below show how much you might owe over a period of five, 10 and 15 years with example compound interest rates of 4%, 5% and 6%.

 Based on an annually rolled up lifetime mortgage loan of £50,000 with a compound interest rate of 4%.